AnnaVargova/AutomationShield_wiki/PressureShield.md

 ## <a name="parts"/>Parts
-To make a BlowShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents:
+To make a PressureShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents:

 | Part | Name                                                                                                             | Type/Value/Note                               | PCS |
 |------|------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|-----|